RishiRaj22/coding_shout/README.md

 # Coding Shout
 Frustrated of staring at your screen waiting for the result of your Codeforces and Codechef submission to pop up?
 Relax and let this extension notify you as soon as the results appear.
 It uses text to speech to say the result, or if you prefer being silently notified, there is an option for that too.

-Note that it currently doesnot handle System testing.
+Note that it is not tested with regards to System testing and may or maynot work for it.

 # Demo
 ![Demo](demo.gif)